dnoneill/captiontotranscript/README.md

 8. Run script

   `python3 captiontotranscript.py`

+9. Enter the filepath where the captions are located.
+This script will find all vtt and srt files in a folder, even if they are nested so only worry about giving the path of the topmost folder.

+10. Transcript files will be located in the captiontotranscript folder.

 # Troubleshooting for Mac
 ## Problems running in terminal
 1. Go to the Terminal > Preferences